So far no formal investigation into new report of a site with many lewd photos

 “As members of the Army team, individuals’ interaction offline and online reflect on the Army and its values.
 The Army defines online misconduct as the use of electronic communication to inflict harm, which includes, but is not limited to, instances of harassment, bullying, hazing, stalking, discrimination, retaliation, or any other types of misconduct that undermines dignity and respect,” Army spokeswoman Lt.
 Col. Jennifer R. Johnson said.
 “Soldiers or civilian employees who participate in or condone misconduct, whether offline or online, may be subject to criminal, disciplinary, and/or administrative action.”

 “We fully expect that the discovery of Marines United will motivate Marines to come forward to notify their chain of command of pages like it.
 Things may seem to get worse before they get better; Marines will attack this problem head-on and continue to get better,” Capt.
 Ryan E. Alvis said.

-Earlier this week, the scandal focused on Marines United, a private Facebook group with 30,000 members and hundreds of photos of women in different stages of undress.
-Thomas Brennan, founder of the military news site, The War Horse, first reported the group page to the Marines and NCIS.
+Thomas Brennan, founder of the military news site, The War Horse, first reported the Marines United page to the Marines and NCIS.

 After the NCIS announced its investigation, members were redirected to new pages where some taunted investigators.